 Bari Brandwynne is medalist at the Betsy Rawls' Invitational in 1979. (no picture)

 Coach Weiss is hired as a full time coach for the Women's golf team, and the Athletic Department pays her full salary.
+Slow start but an nice finish as the Horns won the TAIAW state championship with Lori Huxhold winning the medalist honors.

 The team is 7th in the AIAW National championship.